Expand Your Work with a Research Grant

 How do I apply for grant funding?

-The DF is now accepting applications for career development awards, fellowships and research grants via our CDAFG Research Award Application Portal.
+Starting in July 2024, the DF will be accepting new applications for career development awards, fellowships and research grants via our CDAFG Research Award Application Portal.
 The Applicant Instructions provided below include essential information potential applicants need to know to evaluate the various award opportunities and develop a successful application and research proposal.
 Interested individuals are strongly encouraged to read sections II and III before assembling their application.
+Updated application instructions for the 2025 cycle will be available in the coming weeks.

 The DF has also prepared a Quick Reference Guide to enable users to quickly acclimate to the online application system.

-Application deadline: October 16, 2023
+Application deadline: October 15, 2024

 alcohol